splanck/vtop/README.md

 When running the ncurses interface you can press `F3` or `>` to cycle to the next sort field and `<` to go back.

+Additional shortcuts:

+- Press `k` to send `SIGTERM` to a process. vtop will prompt for the PID.
+- Press `r` to change a process's nice value.
+You will be asked for the PID and the new nice level.

+These controls operate on live processes.
+Ensure you have permission to signal or renice the target process.
+Running as root can terminate or slow critical system tasks, so use with care.

 Example output with the ncurses interface:

 ```text